 Lesbian, Gay, Bisexual and Transgender (LGBT) Counselling and Psychotherapy

 Depression, anxiety and low self-esteem are problems that can affect each and every one of us, regardless of our sexual orientation.
-Yet, for lesbian, gay, bisexual and transgendered (LGBT) individuals, the sources of mental distress are both wide and far-reaching.
+Yet, for lesbian, gay, bisexual and transgendered (LGBT) individuals, the sources of mental distress can be far-reaching.
 Coming to terms with one’s sexuality, facing homophobic attitudes and discrimination, and suffering rejection from the ones we love are all issues that have the potential to cause significant emotional and psychological distress.
-They permeate all aspects of life including self-worth, relationships and even our occupation and career choices, and unsurprisingly they can have a devastating impact on health and happiness.
+They can permeate all aspects of life including self-worth, relationships and even our occupation and career choices, and unsurprisingly they can have an impact on health and happiness.
 Consequently, it can feel as if there is no one who can help and no way out of the spiral of distress and misery.